 Questions for reading

 - How do you react to the characters' names?
-(Espcially the suggestive "Erg," born on a space ship and endowed with an energetic character!)
+(Espcially the suggestive "Erg," born on a space ship and endowed with an energetic character!
+He's the closest thing the book offers to a Socialist Realist hero.)
 The names feel unfamiliar to any reader, and you'll no doubt notice that they lack the patronymics so often found in Russian novels - just first and last names (versus just first names for the Martians in Red Star).
 Darr Veter has a Russian background, and later in the novel he explains the maning of his names: "Dar" (дар) is "gift" and "Veter" (ветер) is "wind."